Tips for best photos

-- The most common rental photography mistake is poor lighting.
+- The most common photography mistake is poor lighting.

 - Take the photos during the day, open all blinds and curtains so you can take advantage of natural light.

 - Professional photogs usually turn all the lights on.

 - If the room is naturally dark or you have dark walls turn on the TV – it will break up the heaviness of dark colored walls.

 Make sure to get the angle of the room as if taken from a point of view of someone entering.
 Take different photographs of the same interior but from different angles, giving a complete impression of the room.
 Find the most flattering angle of the room – walk around until you see a configuration that includes most of the features or highlights the main feature – take several shots.
 Often a corner of the room is best to shoot from.
 Try shooting from “hip height” for a balanced photo.

 If you kneel down or have the tripod low down, you capture more of the rooms features

 Photos with a min resolution of 1950 X 1080 will do best on most website.
 Pros use a tripod – no more shaky photos from a handheld

 Aim to make the property look a little like it’s actually being rented *but by a very clean & tidy renter.